 Caution: This is a complete synopsis of the play, so it is full of spoilers.
 This script is still in development.
 Content is subject to change until script is solidified.

-The play begins with the dwarves addressing the audience.
-We learn that their palace was destroyed by a dragon and their treasure was stolen.
-Bilbo Baggins, a hobbit, is sitting cozily at home when an unexpected visitor arrives.
+The play begins with Bilbo Baggins, a hobbit, is listening to the radio in his hobbit hole.
+The dwarves enter and address the audience.
+We learn that their palace was destroyed by a dragon and their treasure was stolen in the elven wars.
+Bilbo turns off the radio when an unexpected visitor arrives.
 It is Gandalf, a wizard, who announces that he is sending Bilbo on an adventure.
 Bilbo politely declines and pushes Gandolf out the door, but moments later the rest of the party arrives in the form of 13 dwarves lead by Thorin Oakenshield, who carries an old map and key.
 Bilbo is a generous host and welcomes them all.
 The dwarves discuss the adventure ahead, which promises to be long and dangerous.
-It comes out that Gandalf has chosen Bilbo to be a burglar who can sneak into a dragon’s lair to retrieve treasure.
+It is revealed that Gandalf has chosen Bilbo to be a burglar who can sneak into a dragon’s lair to retrieve treasure.
 Bilbo protests that he is not a burglar, and the dwarves are skeptical as well.
-Thorin would like proof that Bilbo will be an asset to the team and Bilbo requests more information in order to prove his worth.
 Thorin shares that during his grandfather’s time, dwarves fled their land and took up residence in the mountain.
 They created a great society with caverns full of jewels, gold, and all manner of beautiful things.
 But the dragon, Smaug, attacked the mountain and killed many dwarves, taking the treasure for himself.
-He now lives in the mountain, guarding his stolen goods and Thorin quests to get it back.
+Smaug now lives in the mountain, guarding his stolen goods and Thorin quests to get it back.
+They need to reach the mountain by Durin’s Day.
 Bilbo is not swayed and offers to feed the party before they leave in the morning.
 The group falls asleep.

-The next day, the party leaves the elves and begins the trek over the Misty Mountains.
 A great storm gathers, and they take refuge in a cave.
 During the night, goblins seize the party and take them deep into the mountain.
 Gandalf has disappeared.
 The Goblin Chief accuses the party of stealing from and spying on the goblins.
 Thorin explains that they were finding shelter from the storm.
-The chief sees the goblin swords in the party’s possession and decrees they should be thrown into the darkness.
+The chief sees the goblin swords in the party’s possession and decrees they should be thrown into the darkness, killed and eaten.
 Just then, all light is extinguished.
-Gandalf easily frees the dwarves and begins to lead them away, but the goblins are in pursuit, exclaiming that the chief has been killed.
+Gandalf frees the dwarves and begins to lead them away, but the goblins are in pursuit.
 As Bilbo and the dwarves run, Kilin (a dwarf) is caught by a goblin.
 Bilbo stumbles and is knocked unconscious.

 When he awakes, he is alone inside the mountain.
 He wishes he were home, when his hand comes across a ring that he puts in his pocket.
 He continues on, looking for his party, when he comes to a cold pool of water.
 At the pool he meets a creature, Gollum, who would like to eat him.
-Gollum proposes a wager – if Gollum stumps Bilbo at riddles, Gollum will eat him.
+Gollum proposes a wager – if Gollum stumps Bilbo at riddles, Gollum will keep Bilbo in the mountain forever.
 If Bilbo stumps Gollum, Gollum will show Bilbo out of the mountain.
 After several riddles, Bilbo asks “What have I got in my pocket?” and Gollum cannot answer.
 Bilbo insists Gollum show him out, but Gollum is now interested in what Bilbo does have in his pocket.
 Bilbo will not tell him, and Gollum becomes agitated as he realizes that he has misplaced something he values.
 Suspicious of Bilbo, Gollum tries to attack but Bilbo puts on the found ring and disappears.
 Gollum searches the cavern and decides Bilbo must have left via the back door of the mountain.
 Off he goes to find Bilbo, but Bilbo, invisible, follows right behind.
-Bilbo contemplates stabbing Gollum, but decides that is not a fair fight and once he sees the door make a run for it.
-He escapes Gollum’s grasp and through a door heavily guarded by goblins.
+Bilbo is able to squeeze through a small door and escape.

 Outside, Bilbo sees Gandalf and the dwarves (luckily, Kilin has escaped unscathed).
-As he approaches, he overhears the dwarves complaining that Bilbo is more trouble than he’s worth.
-Gandalf argues they need to go back and rescue him.
+As he approaches, he overhears the dwarves debating whether or not to go back and rescue Bilbo.
 Bilbo removes the ring to reveal himself.
 Gandalf is happy to see him; the dwarves are less enthusiastic.
 Gandalf asks how he escaped and Bilbo avoids telling him about the ring.